tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 ## Instructions

+__Note__: The data produced from the api calls will vary depending on the dates used, causing results that vary from those pictured.

 ### Budget Analysis

 In this section, you will use the Plaid API to obtain transaction and account data for the budget analysis section of the report.